visionml/pytracking/pytracking/README.md

 ![visdom](.figs/visdom.png)

 ## VOT Integration
+#### Python Toolkit (VOT 2020)
+Install the vot-python-toolkit and set up the workspace, as described in https://www.votchallenge.net/howto/tutorial_python.html.
+An example tracker description file to integrate a tracker in the vot-toolkit is provided at [VOT/trackers.ini](VOT/trackers.ini).

+#### MATLAB Toolkit (VOT 2014-2019)
 An example configuration file to integrate the trackers in the [VOT toolkit](https://github.com/votchallenge/vot-toolkit) is provided at [VOT/tracker_DiMP.m](VOT/tracker_DiMP.m).
 Copy the configuration file to your VOT workspace and set the paths in the configuration file.
 You need to install [TraX](https://github.com/votchallenge/trax) in order to run the trackers on VOT.
 This can be done with the following commands.